zfronk/plp_seo_practice/readme.md

 # Zfronk - Flavor, Tech & Hustle

-This is a basic HTML project that tells the story of "Zfronk" a fictional (but inspired) character based on a self-taught IT guy who transitions into a street food entrepreneur in Kasarani, Kenya.

-It’s part of my ongoing Power Learn Project (PLP) assignments to practice:
+This project is a simple HTML page I created as part of my Power Learn Project (PLP) assignment.
+It's mainly for practicing HTML structure and indexing, stuff like using semantic tags, internal linking, and meta info that helps with visibility.

+"Zfronk" is a personal alias I use to blend my love for tech with my passion for street food.
+This page is built to show how even a small static file can carry meaning and personality.

+## What's inside

+* A homepage with structured sections: intro, menu, and story
-- Proper HTML5 structure
+* Proper use of HTML5 semantic tags
+* Internal anchor links using IDs for quick navigation
-- Semantic tags for accessibility and SEO
+* Meta tags for visibility and indexing
-- Indexing sections with IDs and navigation links
-- Clean, readable layout that improves visibility

-## 📌 Project Features

-- **Header & Navigation:** Includes a responsive title, short description, and navigation links to internal sections.
-- **Main Sections:**
-  - `Introduction`: Background on Zfronk.
-  - `Menu`: Details of what's served at the fast food joint.
-  - `His Story`: Personal journey from code to cuisine.
-- **Meta Tags for SEO:** Description meta tag to improve indexing.
-- **Footer:** Built-in copyright.

-## 💡 Purpose

-This page is a creative mix of HTML practice and personal branding exercise.
-It reflects how HTML can be used not only to build structure but also to tell stories that add visibility online.

-## 🛠️ Tech Stack

-- HTML5 (no CSS or JS yet – raw structure only)
+## Why I built it

+I was exploring how simple HTML can still be effective when done right.
+It's a quick way to sharpen basic skills while making something relatable.

-## 🚀 How to Run
+## How to view it

-1. Clone or download this repo
+1. Download or clone the project
-2. Open the HTML file in any modern web browser
+2. Open the HTML file in your browser
-3. Explore the content and structure
+3. Browse through the sections and check the source code if you're curious

-## 📣 Author

-Built by **Steve Aboll** aka **zfronk** – mixing code and street hustle, one project at a time.
+## About the author

+Created by Steve Aboll, aka zfronk, a self-taught techie who's all about learning, building, and hustling.